Misato Katsuragi: Cultural references and psychoanalysis

 In analyzing Misato, critics have used concepts formulated by Arthur Schopenhauer, Friedrich Nietzsche and Carl Gustav Jung.

 Misato's attitude has been attributed to an Electra complex, a psychological concept formulated by Carl Gustav Jung; she unconsciously looks for her father in the figure of Kaji to fill the void caused by the disappearance of her parent.
 After being in a relationship for two years, noticing the unconscious motives behind her attitudes and intimidated by the similarity between the two men, she decides to leave Kaji with an excuse.

-In the twenty-fifth episode, Misato issues a long inner monologue, during which her internal conflicts and repressed memories resurface.
-During her childhood, she tried to be, in her own words, a "good girl" and to help her mother, who was also neglected by her father, but once she became an adult she felt disgusted at her servile behavior.
-This led her to want to "get dirty" through her close sexual relationship with Kaji, the only person to whom she seems to genuinely show herself.
-Although she rejects Human Instrumentality, through which the souls of all human beings would unite into one complete being, she yearns for "peace", seeking refuge in the figure of Kaji.
+Virginie Nebbia compared Misato's paternal attraction toward Kaji to Sigmund Freud's Oedipus complex.
+She also noted that similar father-centered themes recur in Hideaki Anno's earlier works.
+In Gunbuster, for example, Noriko continues to look up to her physically absent father, while Nadia in The Secret of Blue Water has a conflicted relationship with her father, Captain Nemo.

 In the third episode of the series, Misato discusses Arthur Schopenhauer's hedgehog's dilemma with her friend Ritsuko Akagi, highlighting her views on human relationships and communication, according to which growing up is a constant attempt to get closer and further away from each other.
 She and Shinji hurt each other like Schopenhauer's hedgehogs but continue to need each other to avoid suffocating in loneliness.
 Both characters are gripped by torments, fears and social difficulties.
 Misato, herself a victim of the dilemma, is unable to openly express her feelings and during the fourth episode she rejects Shinji.
 In the final sequence of the episode, however, the two characters seem to become closer without hurting each other, overcoming Schopenhauer's dilemma.
+In the twenty-fifth episode, Misato issues a long inner monologue, during which her internal conflicts and repressed memories resurface.
+During her childhood, she tried to be, in her own words, a "good girl" and to help her mother, who was also neglected by her father, but once she became an adult she felt disgusted at her servile behavior.
+This led her to want to "get dirty" through her close sexual relationship with Kaji, the only person to whom she seems to genuinely show herself.
+Although she rejects Human Instrumentality, through which the souls of all human beings would unite into one complete being, she yearns for "peace", seeking refuge in the figure of Kaji.